meteor/tutorials/content/vue/step08.md

 Meteor comes with an accounts system and a drop-in login user interface that lets you add multi-user functionality to your app in minutes.

 > Currently, this UI component uses Blaze, Meteor's default UI engine.
-In the future, there might also be a Vue-specific component for this.

-To enable the accounts system and UI, we need to add the relevant packages.
+To make use of the accounts system and UI, we need to add the relevant packages.
 In your app directory, run the following command:

 ```bash
 meteor add accounts-ui accounts-password